 AMONTILLADO – a medium sherry with a very nutty flavor.

-Although all vermouths are derived from white wines, they can be classified as either dry or sweet.
+Although all vermouths derive from white wines, they are classified as either dry or sweet.

-It’s flavor begins to dissipate as soon as it has been opened; therefore, it should be stored in the refrigerator for not more than 3 months.
+Its flavor begins to dissipate as soon as it has been opened; therefore, store it in the refrigerator for not more than 3 months.

 Although traditionally used in cocktails, there are several recipes using vermouth as a deglazing agent.